googleapis/google-cloud-go/spanner/spannertest/README.md

 - more aggregation functions
 - SELECT HAVING
 - more literal types
-- generated columns referencing other generated columns
+- generated columns referencing other generated columns as well as proper handling of dropping columns generator expressions refer to
 - expression type casting, coercion
 - multiple joins
 - subselects